Improve public health

 Openness and transparency

 Consumers are seeking and have a right to factual information about product options available to them.
 That implies that manufacturers, including Swedish Match, must be open and transparent about what we know of our products including scientific findings regarding health impact.
 We should communicate this to consumers where we are legally allowed to do so.
 We should also encourage authorities to give factual and unbiased information about the relative harm of different tobacco products and encourage regulators to regulate tobacco products differently based on their risk profile.
+During 2017, we have continued with our efforts to receive Modified Risk Tobacco Product status for snus in the US.
+If such status is granted, we would be allowed to make approved claims about the relative risk between snus and cigarettes which would better educate US smokers.

 Already in 2001, Swedish Match decided to make its GOTHIATEK® standard available to its consumers and other relevant stakeholders.
 Levels of unwanted constituents in finished products are disclosed.
 Although Swedish Match does not conduct scientific studies on its own, monitoring and compilation of scientific advancements are done continuously and in a systematic manner.
-A summary of all relevant scientific evidence on snus is also available on our Company website.
+A summary of relevant scientific evidence on snus is also available on our Company website.

 Protecting vulnerable consumer groups